 If we think of a religion as a worldview that holds up an Ultimate Concern (as Paul Tillich called it, if I recall), I believe Progressivism or Liberalism or Leftism, as a huge number of liberals espouse it, is very religious in nature.
 Dennis Prager, a religious Jew who is politically conservative, thinks that Leftism is the most dynamic religion of the 20th Century.
 He and other conservative commentators have claimed that the "Trinity" of Leftism is Gender, Race, and Class.
 I think the politics of victimization is but one important aspect of liberalism as embraced quasi-religiously.

 The politics of victimization has, since the Republican party made Civil Rights win the day, become (a la LBJ) the Democratic Party's lever for increased national control.
 Increased powers for redistribution and a justifiable cause for federal troops appearing in the streets of a state without any national emergency.
-A fascist's, er, central planner's dream!
-LBJ also channeled FDR (and his Second Bill of Rights) into his Great Society, which allowed the federal government to use the contributions to your Social Security "fund" as discretionary funding for today's recipients (ah, the power to buy votes!).
+A fascist's, er... central planner's dream!
+LBJ also channeled FDR (and his Second Bill of Rights) into his Great Society, which allowed the federal government to use the contributions to your Social Security "fund" as a discretionary piggy bank for today's recipients (ah, the power to buy votes!).

 The reason that global climate change (the scientific doomsday prediction formerly known as global warming) is of such great interest to progressives is that the more dire the predictions, the more leverage for subordinating smaller authorities to larger, national interests to alleged international interests.
 Population control (abortion and eugenics are historically both progressive darlings), environmental resources, food genetics, nuclear dangers (both missiles and reactors), etc. All things related to interests that will be neatly "solved" by having a world authority regulating our affairs.
 (This is enlightened; just watch Star Trek, or listen to John Lenin.. er, Lennon's "Imagine.")